 About Ski California

-Ski California® (aka California Ski Industry Association®) is a 501(c)(6) non-profit trade association representing 32 ski resorts in California and Nevada.
+Ski California® (aka California Ski Industry Association®) is a 501(c)(6) non-profit trade association representing 35 ski resorts in California and Nevada.
 Ski California develops and maintains strong relationships with government officials, tourism groups, media, and ski industry leaders to advocate key industry related initiatives, including environmental stewardship, mountain safety, technical training, and public relations.
 Ski California monitors existing and proposed legislation to ensure that national and state legislators hear and consider the industry perspective on issues affecting mountain communities and businesses.
 Ski California researches, analyzes, and pursues safety while preserving the integrity of mountain sports and the natural environment in which they are enjoyed by millions each year.
-For more information please visit: skicalifornia.org.
+Watch What is Ski California, and for more information please visit skicalifornia.org.